omercohen7640/MusicGenreClassifier/README.md

 ### Ensemble
-We tried to boost our performnaces by using ensemble of classifier.
-In this method we chop each track to sub-tracks and predict label to each sub-track independently. we tried both 'soft' and 'hard' ensembles. 'soft' means summing up the output vectors and then take the argmax as the final prediction, 'hard' means create histogram from all the mini-predictions and take the label that got the majority of the mini-predictions as our final prediction.
+We tried to boost our performnaces by using ensemble of classifiers.
+In this method we chop each track to sub-tracks and predict label for each sub-track independently. we tried both 'soft' and 'hard' ensembles. 'soft' means summing up the output vectors and then taking the arg-max as the final prediction, 'hard' means create histogram from all the mini-predictions and take the label that got the majority of the mini-predictions as our final prediction.

-that method yielded the following performances:
+that method using soft ensemble yielded the following performances:

 <img src="/img/ensemble_10.png">